-- Initial diagnosis of trauma with ANY of the following: - Abnormal radiographs suggestive of fracture - o Posterior midline cervical spine tenderness following initial radiographs - Altered level of consciousness or intoxication - Focal neurological deficit - High-risk mechanism including penetrating neck trauma - Secondary distracting injuries including other fractures - Trauma within 48 hours with limited range of neck motion or unstable vital signs - Age over 65 years - Known cervical spine disease that may predispose to fracture (ANY of the following): - Inflammatory arthritis - Osteoporosis - Prior cervical spine surgery - Malignancy or primary bone neoplasm - Management of trauma in ANY of the following scenarios: - Post-traumatic neurologic deficit on exam - Soft tissue injury suggested by CT or radiography - Progressively worsening pain unexplained by CT - Follow up of known fracture - Presurgical planning
+- Initial diagnosis of trauma with ANY of the following: - o Abnormal radiographs suggestive of fracture - Posterior midline cervical spine tenderness following initial radiographs - o Altered level of consciousness or intoxication - Focal neurological deficit - High-risk mechanism including penetrating neck trauma - o Secondary distracting injuries including other fractures - o Trauma within 48 hours with limited range of neck motion or unstable vital signs - Age over 65 years

+- Known cervical spine disease that may predispose to fracture (ANY of the following):

+- Inflammatory arthritis

+- Osteoporosis

+- Prior cervical spine surgery

+- Malignancy or primary bone neoplasm

+- Management of trauma in ANY of the following scenarios:

+- o Post-traumatic neurologic deficit on exam

+- o Soft tissue injury suggested by CT or radiography

+- Progressively worsening pain unexplained by CT

+- o Follow up of known fracture

+- Presurgical planning

-- CT cervical spine - MRI cervical spine for management of trauma, except follow up of known fracture
+- CT cervical spine for initial diagnosis or management - MRI cervical spine for management of trauma, except follow up of known fracture

-- Initial diagnosis of acute significant trauma following nondiagnostic radiographs in children age 3 or older who meet PECARN or NEXUS criteria or in children under 3 with a Pieretti-Vanmarcke weight score of 1 or greater - Diagnosis or management of trauma in ANY of the following scenarios: - Post-traumatic neurologic deficit on exam - Soft tissue injury suggested by CT or radiography - Progressively worsening pain unexplained by CT - Follow up of known fracture - Presurgical planning
+- Initial diagnosis of acute significant trauma following nondiagnostic radiographs in children age 3 or older who meet PECARN or NEXUS criteria or in children under 3 with a Pieretti-Vanmarcke weight score of 1 or greater - Diagnosis or management of trauma in ANY of the following scenarios: - o Post-traumatic neurologic deficit on exam - o Soft tissue injury suggested by CT or radiography - Progressively worsening pain unexplained by CT - o Follow up of known fracture - Presurgical planning

-- CT cervical spine - MRI cervical spine for diagnosis or management of trauma
+- CT cervical spine for initial diagnosis, or for diagnosis or management of trauma - MRI cervical spine for diagnosis or management of trauma

-Multiple guidelines recommend use of CT in patients with acute significant cervical trauma. ^{41, 42} While the diagnostic yield in the acute trauma setting is low, 43 the morbidity and mortality of a missed fracture are high.
-44
+Multiple guidelines recommend use of CT in patients with acute significant cervical trauma.^{42, 43} While the diagnostic yield in the acute trauma setting is low,44 the morbidity and mortality of a missed fracture are high.45

 Both the Canadian C-spine rule and the NEXUS criteria are validated clinical prediction rules with high negative predictive value for clinical significant cervical spine trauma.
-A 2012 systematic review of 15 studies with over 10,000 patients and 500 true positive cases found high median negative likelihood ratios of 0.18 (Interquartile range 0.03-0.24) for the Canadian C-spine Rule and 0.3 (Interquartile range 0.19-0.41) for the Nexus criteria, implying a very low (less than 1%) post test probability for clinically significant injury when either rule is negative.
-45 Of note, these criteria primarily validated the use of radiography not CT in the acute trauma setting and specificity for certain criteria is likely to be lower in the outpatient setting and for trauma beyond 48 hours.
+A 2012 systematic review of 15 studies with over 10,000 patients and 500 true positive cases found high median negative likelihood ratios of 0.18 (Interquartile range 0.03-0.24) for the Canadian C-spine Rule and 0.3 (Interquartile range 0.19-0.41) for the Nexus criteria, implying a very low (less than 1%) post test probability for clinically significant injury when either rule is negative.46 Of note, these criteria primarily validated the use of radiography not CT in the acute trauma setting and specificity for certain criteria is likely to be lower in the outpatient setting and for trauma beyond 48 hours.

-Sensitivity of the NEXUS criteria is reduced in the elderly, 46 and the Canadian C-spine rule excluded several high risk populations including inflammatory arthritis and prior surgery.
-47 In addition, these clinical prediction rules have not been sufficiently validated in the pediatric population with fewer than 100 clinical significant trauma events reported in the literature and with wide ranging confidence intervals for sensitivity-NEXUS 57% (95% CI, 18%-90%), Canadian C spine Rule 86% (95% CI, 42%-100%).
-48
+Sensitivity of the NEXUS criteria is reduced in the elderly,47 and the Canadian C-spine rule excluded several high risk populations including inflammatory arthritis and prior surgery.48 In addition, these clinical prediction rules have not been sufficiently validated in the pediatric population with fewer than 100 clinical significant trauma events reported in the literature and with wide ranging confidence intervals for sensitivity-NEXUS 57% (95% CI, 18%-90%), Canadian C spine Rule 86% (95% CI, 42%-100%).49

-After initial evaluation with CT, MRI may be a helpful add-on test in select patient populations such as those with spinal cord injury without radiographic abnormality,^{49,50} neurological signs and symptoms, or progressive symptoms unexplained by radiography or CT.
+After initial evaluation with CT, MRI may be a helpful add-on test in select patient populations such as those with spinal cord injury without radiographic abnormality,^{50, 51} neurological signs and symptoms, or progressive symptoms unexplained by radiography or CT.
 MRI is more sensitive than CT for the detection of cord edema and hemorrhage or epidural hematomas that may require surgical decompression.
-However, there is a very low likelihood that MRI will change management or identify clinically significant injuries in unselected acute trauma patients with a normal cervical spine CT.51
+However, there is a very low likelihood that MRI will change management or identify clinically significant injuries in unselected acute trauma patients with a normal cervical spine CT.52